 This phrase is tossed around often, and it masquerades as a Christian virtue.
 However, as we’ll see, this is not only wrong, but it’s not even something that we have the ability to do.

 I think when most of us use this phrase about ourselves or others we don’t actually mean what we’re saying.
-What we really mean is that in times of reflecting on personal regrets about past sin, we’re are having a difficult time remembering that if we’ve believed on Christ for salvation, then we’re situated before our Heavenly Father in Christ.
-Which means that when he looks at us, he sees the righteousness of Jesus himself.
+What we really mean is that in times of reflecting on personal regrets about past sin, we’re are having a difficult time remembering that if we’ve believed in Christ for salvation, then we’re situated before our Heavenly Father in Christ.
+This means that when he looks at us, he sees the righteousness of Jesus himself.
 And when we remember that fact we’re able to press forward with confidence toward a life of holiness, not because we have a clean slate, but because we have an alien righteousness.

 That’s what I believe we are really intending to say when we throw this phrase around.
 However, this phrase may bog us down a bit because we realize that in our heart of hearts it doesn’t make sense.
 We can’t forgive ourselves.
 It’s impossible.
 Sin is necessarily carried out first and foremost against God, and then subsequently against others.
 Forgiveness happens when the wronged party deals with the wrong by absorbing the cost upon themselves so that the relationship can be set right again.
 We can’t do this for ourselves (have I said that yet?).

 Imagine this scenario with me: You’ve slandered a brother in the church.
 You’re repentant, and you’re seeking forgiveness, reconciliation, and restoration.
 Your pastor is lovingly walking the both of you through the entire process.
-When the three of you get together, you admit your wrong doing, repent, and ask your brother’s forgiveness.
-It’s in this moment that your pastor interjects and says, “I forgive you.”
+When the three of you get together, you admit your wrongdoing, repent, and ask your brother’s forgiveness.
+It’s at this moment that your pastor interjects and says, “I forgive you.”
 Your brother, with a puzzled and offended look on his face, (rightly) says, “Wait a minute, that’s not yours to give.
 You haven’t been slandered, I have.”

-Going a little farther, imagine the same scenario, but your pastor isn’t involved, you’re meeting with your brother on your own, you’re is still repentant, but you don’t ask for forgiveness because you say, “I’ve already forgiven myself, so let’s just move past it.”
+Going a little farther, imagine the same scenario, but your pastor isn’t involved, you’re meeting with your brother on your own, you’re still repentant, but you don’t ask for forgiveness because you say, “I’ve already forgiven myself, so let’s just move past it.”
 Again, your brother rightly thinks, “Umm… you don’t get to declare that for me.”

 Finally, and perhaps of utmost importance in this conversation is the fact that if we could forgive ourselves, then Jesus wouldn’t have had to come.
 The cross would be superfluous and of little meaning (other than maybe sentimental), because we would be able to just forgive ourselves into right relationship with God.